- The issue that was preventing international students from registering for ESL 111 has been fixed.

 As in past years, credit will neither be added to nor taken away from the academic records of currently enrolled students based on the new AP and IB policies.
 For the credit policies that apply to sophomores, juniors, and seniors (i.e., anyone who is NOT a new, incoming student), please click on the link above.

 Feel free to contact me at any time if you have questions.

 When a particular test (e.g., the ACT English test) is taken multiple times, the highest score is used for course placement and proficiency.
 However, when multiple tests are taken, the student's scores might generate conflicting messages.
 For example, a student might earn RHET 105 credit based on their ACT English score and yet be placed into RHET 105 based on their SAT EBRW score.
 Test-based credit will appear on a student's academic record regardless of contradictory placement messages.
-You might wish to consider recommending to such students that they seek assistance on their writing assignments -- for example, from the Writers' Workshop -- even though they don't have to take a 'Composition I' course.
+You might wish to consider recommending to such students that they familiarize themselves with, and avail themselves of, campus resources that help students improve their academic writing skills even though they don't have to take a 'Composition I' course.